• Home

 · No-code, no training required

-Do you want assistant with an agent that answers from your documents and knowledge base? try CustomGPT.ai https://customgpt.ai/?fpr=stephen95 or watch demo https://youtu.be/taVOim2vMVs?si=2zOaV91okjIqDtWA
+Do you want an assistant with an agent that answers based on your documents and knowledge base?
+Try CustomGPT.ai at https://customgpt.ai/?fpr=stephen95 or watch the demo at https://youtu.be/taVOim2vMVs?si=2zOaV91okjIqDtWA

 Artificial Intelligence (AI) is reshaping cybersecurity by transforming how organizations detect threats, respond to incidents, and safeguard digital assets.
 As attacks grow in volume, sophistication, and speed, traditional rule-based tools are no longer sufficient on their own.
-AI introduces powerful new defensive capabilities while simultaneously creating new risks, making it both a strategic advantage and a critical challenge for modern organizations.
+AI introduces powerful new defensive capabilities while simultaneously creating new risks, making it both a strategic advantage and a critical challenge for modern organizations, including those leveraging CustomGPT.ai for enhanced security measures.

 Smarter Detection and Analytics